CMSgov/dpc-app/CLI.md

 The host url (--host) for the command requires the api tasks endpoint.
 The three operations you can do on a token is `upload`, `delete`, and `list`.

 #### Description
-* `delete` - requires the organization id and the public key id.
+* `delete` - requires the organization ID and the public key ID.
 Prints a success message
 * `list` - requires the organization id.
 It prints out a table with the columns `key id`, `label`, `created at`
 * `upload` - requires the organization id and public key file and optionally the label for the public key.
 It prints out the organization token